tketo/war-of-the-ring-windsurf/docs/Product Requirements Document (PRD).md

 ### 4.1 Phases
 1. **Phase 1: Core Game**
-   - Set up Redux with i18n and security, implement base game rules and UI.
+   - Set up Redux with multi-language support and security measures, implement base game rules and UI.
-   - Add encrypted save/load and phase-limited undo/redo (rules enforced) via Redux.
+   - Add encrypted save/load and phase-limited undo/redo for rules-enforced mode via Redux.
 2. **Phase 2: Multiplayer and Expansions**
-   - Integrate encrypted WebSocket with Redux for sync.
+   - Integrate encrypted WebSocket with Redux for real-time synchronization.
    - Add modular, multilingual reducers for expansions.
 3. **Phase 3: AI and Companion Mode**
    - Develop secure AI plugins dispatching Redux actions.
-   - Build companion mode with localized Redux state and Hooks UI.
+   - Build companion mode with localized Redux state and Hooks-based UI toggles.
 4. **Phase 4: Polish and Features**
-   - Enhance graphics/audio (Hooks for controls, Redux for secure state).
+   - Enhance graphics and audio, using Hooks for controls and Redux for secure state management.
-   - Add profiles, chat, replay with full language/security support, unlimited undo/redo for unrestricted mode.
+   - Add player profiles, chat, and replay features with full language and security support, including unlimited undo/redo for unrestricted mode.

 ### 4.2 Milestones
-- **M1**: Secure base game playable with Redux/i18n (3 months).
+- **M1**: Secure base game playable with Redux and multi-language support (3 months).
 - **M2**: Multiplayer and expansions functional (2 months).
 - **M3**: AI and companion mode complete (2 months).
-- **M4**: Full release with all features, languages, and security (2 months).
+- **M4**: Full release with all features, languages, and security measures (2 months).

 ---

 ## 5. Assumptions and Constraints
-- **Assumption**: Players select a language at startup, trust server validation.
+- **Assumption**: Players select a language at startup and trust server-side validation for secure gameplay.
 - **Constraint**: No local file I/O; encrypted state persists in MongoDB via Redux.
-- **Constraint**: Browser-only, initial languages (English, Spanish, French, German, Italian), lightweight security (AES, tokens).
+- **Constraint**: Browser-only application, initially supporting English, Spanish, French, German, and Italian with lightweight security measures (AES, tokens).

 ---

 ## 6. Acceptance Criteria
-- Game enforces rules/expansions with secure, localized UI via Redux.
+- The game enforces rules and expansions accurately with a secure, localized UI powered by Redux.
-- Multiplayer syncs state across clients with encrypted WebSocket and token validation.
+- Multiplayer functionality synchronizes state across clients using encrypted WebSocket and token validation.
-- AI plugins dispatch valid, secure Redux actions.
+- AI plugins dispatch valid, secure Redux actions to support solo and multiplayer scenarios.
-- Undo/redo:
+- Undo/redo functionality:
-  - Rules Enforced: Limited to current phase before commit, works seamlessly with encrypted Redux history.
+  - In Rules Enforced Mode, limited to the current phase before action commitment, seamlessly integrated with encrypted Redux history.
-  - Unrestricted: Unlimited across game, UI adapts to language.
+  - In Unrestricted Mode, allows unlimited navigation across the game’s history, adapting to the selected language.
-- Replay works with encrypted Redux history, UI adapts to language.
+- Replay feature enables stepping through encrypted Redux action history, with UI adapting to the user’s language.
-- Companion mode tracks secure state with Redux, toggled via Hooks.
+- Companion mode tracks secure state via Redux, with UI toggles managed by Hooks.
-- Client data integrity maintained via encryption, tokens, and server validation.
+- Client data integrity is maintained through encryption, session tokens, and server-side validation.

 ---

 ## Key Changes
 1. **Multi-Language Support**:
-   - Added i18n with `react-i18next` for UI, cards, and rules (2.1, 2.6).
+   - Incorporated i18n with `react-i18next` for UI, cards, and rules (Sections 2.1, 2.6).
-   - Included language selection in Redux settings (2.6, 3.4).
+   - Added language selection stored in Redux settings (Sections 2.6, 3.4).
-   - Specified initial languages: English, Spanish, French, German, Italian (2.7).
+   - Specified initial languages: English, Spanish, French, German, Italian (Section 2.7).
 2. **Security Enhancements**:
-   - Integrated AES-256 encryption for state and communication (2.7, 3.5).
+   - Integrated AES-256 encryption for state and communication (Sections 2.7, 3.5).
-   - Added session tokens in Redux and server-side validation (2.4, 3.4).
+   - Added session tokens in Redux with server-side validation (Sections 2.4, 3.4).
-   - Ensured tamper protection for state management and multiplayer sync (2.1, 3.5).
+   - Ensured tamper protection for state management and multiplayer synchronization (Sections 2.1, 3.5).
-   - Added HTTPS requirement for all communication (3.1).
+   - Required HTTPS for all communication (Section 3.1).
-   - Included managed authentication for player profiles and endpoints (2.4, 2.6).
+   - Included managed authentication for player profiles and endpoints (Sections 2.4, 2.6).
-   - Specified DDoS protection and monitoring for multiplayer uptime (1.3).
+   - Specified DDoS protection and monitoring for multiplayer uptime (Section 1.3).
-   - Added logging of suspicious activity for integrity (2.7).
+   - Added logging of suspicious activity for multiplayer integrity (Section 2.7).
 3. **Undo/Redo Restriction**:
-   - Updated 2.1.4 and 3.5 to limit undo/redo in "rules enforced" mode to a player’s turn within a phase before actions commit, while allowing full undo/redo in "unrestricted" mode.
+   - Updated Sections 2.1.4 and 3.5 to limit undo/redo in "rules enforced" mode to a player’s turn within a phase before actions commit, while allowing full undo/redo in "unrestricted" mode.
+4. **State Management Update**:
+   - Enhanced Section 3.1 to specify that Redux uses `reduxjs/toolkit` to manage global state (board, dice, players, action history, etc.), encompassing all shared game data for synchronization and persistence.
+   - Clarified that React Hooks handle local UI state for component-specific interactions (e.g., dice roll animations, hover effects) using `useState` and `useReducer`.

 ---

 ### Notes on Additions
-- **Undo/Redo Change**: Modified in Section 2.1.4 ("State Management") and 3.5 ("State Management Details") to reflect the new restriction, ensuring rules enforcement aligns with gameplay integrity while unrestricted mode retains flexibility.
-- **Use HTTPS exclusively**: Added to Section 3.1 ("Architecture") as a fundamental requirement for all communication, complementing AES encryption.
-- **Use managed auth solutions securely**: Integrated into Section 2.4 ("Lobby/Matchmaking") and 2.6 ("Player Profiles") to protect endpoints and enhance token-based security with a service like Clerk.
-- **Set up DDoS protection and monitoring**: Added to Section 1.3 ("Objectives") to ensure multiplayer reliability, a high-level goal.
-- **Log and monitor suspicious activity**: Included in Section 2.7 ("Additional Features") as a security feature supporting multiplayer integrity, tied to gameplay.

-These changes enhance the PRD’s clarity and security posture without altering its core structure, keeping it focused on requirements.
-Let me know if you’d like further refinements!
+- **State Management Update**: Modified Section 3.1 ("Architecture") to provide detailed requirements for Redux and React Hooks, ensuring clarity on their roles in managing global and local state, respectively.
+The update emphasizes `reduxjs/toolkit` for streamlined Redux setup and specifies that Hooks handle dynamic UI interactions, aligning with the app’s performance and usability goals.
+- **Preservation of Existing Structure**: All other sections, including multi-language support, security measures, and feature details, remain unchanged to maintain consistency with the original PRD, focusing on high-level requirements without introducing unnecessary changes.
+- **Multi-Language Support**: Retained as a core feature, ensuring that UI, cards, and rules are localized via `react-i18next`, supporting the global audience as outlined in Sections 1.3, 1.4, and 2.6.

+This updated PRD serves as a comprehensive guide for the development team, ensuring the *War of the Ring Web App* meets all technical and functional requirements while maintaining a clear, high-level focus.
+Let me know if you need further refinements or additional details!